Jonathan Sacks, Baron Sacks: Publications

+Festschrift

 Personal life

 Sacks married Elaine Taylor in 1970, and together they had three children: Joshua, Dina and Gila.
 He was a vegetarian.

 Death

 Sacks died in London on 7 November 2020, at the age of 72.
 He had been diagnosed with cancer a month earlier, having been twice previously treated for the disease.

 Prime Minister Boris Johnson said that Sacks' leadership had a "profound impact on our whole country and across the world".
 Rabbi Meir Soloveichik wrote a tribute piece in the Wall Street Journal entitled "What Gentiles can Learn from Lord Sacks".
-Awarding the Genesis Prize Lifetime Achievement Award to Rabbi Sacks posthumously in late 2021, Israeli President Isaac Herzog paid tribute to him and praised him as “a master articulator of the Jewish foundation of universal values" who "unapologetically verbalized a proud, dignified Jewish identity.”
+Awarding the Genesis Prize Lifetime Achievement Award to Rabbi Sacks posthumously in late 2021, Israeli President Isaac Herzog paid tribute to him and praised him as "a master articulator of the Jewish foundation of universal values" who "unapologetically verbalized a proud, dignified Jewish identity."